CMTA/CMTAT/README.md

 ### RuleEngine

-The `RuleEngine` is an external contract used to apply transfer restriction to the CMTAT through whitelisting, blacklisting,..
+The `RuleEngine` is an external contract used to apply transfer restriction to the CMTAT through whitelisting, blacklisting,...

 This contract is defined in the `ValidationModule`.